 Another respondent indirectly mentioned a characteristic of social entrepreneurship: "Some farmers act street-smart and bring a product of low quality to the market.
 This will affect the value chain.
 Often they are not responsible.
 We need to find a way to teach our farmers to be more aware of how to be a social entrepreneur and to change that behaviour".
 The respondent distinguishes three types of social entrepreneurs.
 There is a farmer who sees the demand and produces for demand, and at the end gets what he deserves for it.
 A second one is the company who foresees the demand and fulfils the demand and gets a lump sum and works directly back to the economy.
 He fulfils needs for the society.
-Thirdly, there is the pure NGO that will social entrepreneur is starting from the community itself.
-Like could also be other people who have come to help people at the same time while they have an income from what they are doing, the respondent says.
-Reference is also made to the social dimensions of Dutch flower farmers in Ethiopia.
-They, like Heineken, are referred to as buying from local markets, even if the international market is cheaper, for example, their barley.
-If that leads to increased income for smallholders, does that find a way to mobilize resources and invest in the area of social entrepreneurship with the end goal of creating social wealth.
+Thirdly, there is the pure NGO that will find a way to mobilize resources and invest in the area of social entrepreneurship with the end goal of creating social wealth.
 This includes NGOs that create jobs and a platform to share experiences, finding skills, knowledge and realising behaviour/traits effects.